arokettu/torrent-file/docs/fields.rst

 .. note:: BEP-12_ Multitracker Metadata Extension
 .. _BEP-12: https://www.bittorrent.org/beps/bep_0012.html

-.. versionchanged:: 3.0 ``AnnounceList`` object is returned instead of array of arrays

 A list of lists of tracker URLs.
 See :ref:`the type section <type_AnnounceList>` for acceptable formats.